anthony-mills/cryptocoaster/README.md

 The game is built using [PhaserJS community](http://phaser.io/) and is dynamically generated using Bitcoin market data from the last 24 hours.

-You can play a [running version of the game here](https://gateway.ipfs.io/ipfs/Qma2P61qA2HCnQjjs4nhejLkU6bwbN34fGLYCNxhzsGSqh/).

 ### Play

 You can play a [running version of the game here](https://www.anthony-mills.com/projects/cryptocoaster/index.html).